-Paul Stephens is a small, British company specialising in buying, selling and restoring air-cooled Porsche models built between 1965 and 1997.
+Paul Stephens is a British company specialising in buying, selling and restoring air-cooled Porsche models built between 1965 and 1997.
 It’s probably best know, however, for its bespoke modifications to classic cars to fulfil customers’ individual requirements.

 Adopting our proven methodology, we began by holding an all-day, off-site brand workshop with the business principals.
 This was an opportunity to gather information, gain first impressions and clarify the project scope.
-From this, we produced a summary report, outlining the brand proposition and personality, and first thoughts on specifics such as brand, mission and vision statements, and tone of voice.
+From this, we produced a summary report, outlining the brand proposition and personality, and first thoughts on specifics such as brand mission and vision statements, and tone of voice.

-Our colour palette is dominated by white, with black, red and greys as accents.
+The colour palette is dominated by white, with black, red and greys as accents.
 Red is, of course, a classic sportscar colour, while black and grey lend weight, precision and a cool, refined clarity.
 This is in keeping with the Germanic character of the Porsche brand, the nature of the Paul Stephens product, and the ‘seriousness’ of the clientele.

-The new identity is now being applied across all communications, including a new website, brochures, email newsletters and templates, stationery and other collateral.
+The first large-scale application was the company’s stand at the 2017 London Classic Car Show (click here to view story).
+The new brand is now being applied across all communications, including a new website, brochures, email newsletters and templates, stationery and other collateral.